 \section{Abstract}

 Changing-look active galactic nuclei (CL-AGN) exhibit spectroscopic and photometric changes on timescales of months to years, making them powerful laboratories for studying accretion variability onto supermassive black holes.
-Motivated by the growing relevance of large spectro-photometric time-domain surveys, especially the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST), we compiled a master catalog of known CL-AGN from the literature and evaluated its spatial overlap with the Rubin survey footprint.
-Using a geometric cross-match based on sky coordinates, we identify 79 sources located in high-cadence regions of the main survey footprint (Wide–Fast–Deep, or WFD), including 5 particularly favorable targets lying within the Deep Drilling Fields (DDFs) of COSMOS and XMM-LSS.
-These sources represent especially promising candidates for future variability studies in the Rubin era.
-This Research Note presents a first proof of concept for connecting known CL-AGN with Rubin observing fields, while the full catalog and a more comprehensive analysis will be presented in a forthcoming paper.
+Motivated by the growing relevance of large spectro-photometric time-domain surveys, especially the Vera C. Rubin Observatory LSST, we compiled a working literature-based catalog of known CL-AGN and evaluated its spatial overlap with the Rubin footprint.
+Using a geometric cross-match based on sky coordinates, we identify 79 sources located in the main survey area (Wide--Fast--Deep), including 5 sources lying within the high-cadence Deep Drilling Fields (DDFs).
+These DDF-associated sources are found in the COSMOS and XMM-LSS fields and represent promising targets for Rubin-era variability studies.
+The Rubin-overlap source list shown in this Research Note is provided as a machine-readable table, including coordinates, field association, and literature reference information.
+A complete catalog release and broader multi-wavelength analysis will be presented in a forthcoming paper.

 \keywords{Active galactic nuclei (16) -- Supermassive black holes (1663) -- Spectroscopy (1558) -- Time domain astronomy (2109) -- Optical observation (1169) }